Here’s why and when 9 to 5 became 9 to 6:

 Sure, many businesses use this model, but a lot of other models are also used, and 9 to 6 does not represent a majority of work schedules.

-It’s one of the popular ones, but it’s nowhere near as prevalent as 9 to 5 used to be.
+It’s one of the popular ones, but it’s nowhere near as prevalent as 9 to 5 used to be in terms of average annual hours per worker.

 In fact, 9 to 5 is still around.